Ju-On: The Curse: Plot

-After discovering his wife Kayako has an affair with her college friend Shunsuke Kobayashi, Illustrator Takeo Saeki murdered her, their son Toshio, and the family cat Mar, then deserted his house.
+After discovering that his wife Kayako was still in love with her college friend Shunsuke Kobayashi, and deluding himself into believing the two were in an affair, illustrator Takeo Saeki murdered her, their son Toshio, and the family cat Mar, then deserted his house.
 The anger and sorrow surrounding the murder created a curse that turned its inhabitants into Onryō.
 Whoever enters the house in Nerima, Tokyo, or even those associating themselves with someone who has entered the house will be affected and claimed by the curse, spreading its influence at the place they die and claiming more victims.

 Kobayashi, who happens to be Toshio's elementary school teacher, notices his repeated absence from school.
 He visits the Saeki house, leaving his pregnant wife Manami at home.
 He finds Toshio, who refuses to speak with him, forcing him to wait for the parents.
 Kobayashi grows weary of the strangeness surrounding the house.
 After accidentally stumbling upon Kayako's room, he learns of her unrequited love for him and finds her bloody corpse hidden in the attic.
-Panicked, Kobayashi tries to escape with Toshio until he receives a call from Takeo, who has gone to his apartment and kills Manami by forcefully aborting her unborn fetus.
+Panicked, Kobayashi tries to escape with Toshio until he receives a call from Takeo, who has gone to his apartment and killed Manami by forcefully aborting her unborn fetus.
 In shock, he is unable to respond properly as Kayako's corpse reanimates and kills him.
 Meanwhile, Takeo carries the dead fetus in the street and is killed by Kayako.

 Sometime later, the Saeki house is occupied by the Murakami family.
 The daughter Kanna is with her tutor Yuki until she remembers that she has to go to school to feed the school rabbits.
 Yuki, who has a phobia of cats, backs up towards Kanna's closet when a black cat suddenly appears in the house.
 Hearing strange sounds from the attic, she investigates and is killed by Kayako.